Loanwords I. Hellenic

-Old Troyan is also a Southern Hellenic language that developed in parallel to mainland Greek on the other side of the Aegean, in Asia Minor.
+Old Troyan is also a South Hellenic language that developed in parallel to mainland Greek on the other side of the Aegean, in Asia Minor.
 Not surprisingly, we find numerous Hittite loans in its lexicon, but also Lemizh and Waldaiic ones.
 Legend dates its beginning to the Troyan War in the 13th or 12th century BC, but that would leave hardly enough time to explain the sound shifts and grammatical changes we see by around 900 BCE.
 Many people fail to see why anyone would want to be descended from the guys who fell for the horse trick.

 Old Troyan loanwords in Middle Lemizh, often reflecting Asian influences, date from the centuries after the Ghean rule.

 Phonology and orthography

 The language was written in a version of the Greek alphabet.
 The vowels α ε ι ο υ and their long counterparts were usually pronounced as in Greek (υ retaining its old value of [u]), except for the vowel in the penultimate syllable which was pronounced [a͜u e͜a e͜i o͜u e͜u], respectively, unless long or followed by more than one consonant (including the ‘silent ϲ’): γυν [ɰun], γυνα [ˈɰe͜una], γυννα [ˈɰunna], γῡνα [ˈɰuːna], γυνϲα [ˈɰuna].
 Additionally, the original six Greek ‘true’ diphthongs αι ει οι αυ ευ ου existed, albeit only in their short forms; and λ ρ had syllabic variants we will denote as λ̥ ρ̊.
-(Macros and rings were not written down in the original orthography.)
+(Macrons and rings were not written down in the original orthography.)

 Here is the consonant inventory: